de-data-lab/dhin-sdoh-app/README.md

 ```

 ### Data Dictionary
+All descriptions are relative to the census tract geographic area indicated by `GEOID`.
 <ul>
 <li>GEOID - Census Tract Code</li>
 <li>All - Proportion of insured population that filed a claim related to one of the DHIN major disease categories within the census tract</li>